 Introduction To The Brain & Nervous System

 Brain and mind are often used interchangeably to refer to the space between our ears, but they are not the same thing.
 The mind is immaterial.
 The brain and nervous system, on the other hand, are organic – the site of an intense thunderstorm of bio-electro-chemical activity which appears to be the control centre of our human organism.
-But the length and breadth of research into the brain and nervous system suggests that when we think, we do so with our entire body and not just our heads.
+But the length and breadth of research into the brain and nervous system suggest that when we think, we do so with our entire body and not just our heads.

 The gut, for example, is as much involved in our emotional processes as are the complex neural networks of the brain and nervous system.
 There really is no separation of mind, brain and body – they are intrinsically connected.
 However, our language suggests otherwise.
 When we get down into the nitty-gritty of what it means to see, hear, taste, smell and touch, we see these discrete concepts make no sense in isolation.

 As I write these lines I wonder how to phrase the ideas that occupy my thought.
-While there is no little me living inside my head directing things, there does seem to be some element of automation.
+While there is no little me living inside my head directing things, there does seem to be some element of automation involved.
 Many behaviours and processes seem to operate without my intent.
 My heart and lungs, my sight and hearing, for example, operate below the level of awareness.
 So what exactly is the engine of these apparent processes?
 Where do the language I speak and the words I write live?
 Where are the pictures I see?

 There are no easy answers to these questions.
 In fact, thus far in our scientific exploration of the nature of reality, it seems that there are no answers at all.
 All we seem to know is that the brain and mind constitute a complex and multifaceted arrangement of cognitive functions referred to in the literature as attention, perception, memory, thought, imagination and so on.
 Consciousness itself cannot be found in the brain.
 Perhaps we will need to drop the idea that it can, and indeed that brain matter somehow gave rise to consciousness.
 But that's not a discussion that we will indulge in here.